FriendsOfCake/CakePdf/README.md

 $this->viewBuilder()->setClassName('CakePdf.Pdf');
 ```

-Instead of having the pdf rendered in browser itself you can force it to be
+Instead of having the pdf rendered in the browser itself, you can force it to be
 downloaded by using `download` option.
 Additionally you can specify custom filename
 using `filename` options.